-THIRD SCHEDULE, contd. (b) the wall on which the development was mounted or the land on which it is was set be reinstated to its original condition.
-Class E Permitted E. The installation, alteration or replacement on a Development building of a closed circuit television camera to be used for security purposes.
-Development E.1 Development is not permitted if:not permitted the building on which the camera would (a) be installed, altered or replaced is a scheduled national monument; (b) the dimensions of a camera including its housing exceed 0.75 metres by 0.25 metres by 0.25 metres; any part of a camera would, when (c) installed, altered or replaced, be less than 2.5 metres above ground level; (d) any part of a camera would, when installed, altered or replaced, protrude from the surface of the building by more that 1 metre when measured from the surface of the building; (e) any part of a camera would, when installed, altered or replaced, be in contact with the surface of the building at a point which is more from any other point of contact; E.2 Development is permitted by Class E subject to the following conditions:----(a) the camera is as far as practicable, sited so that its effect on the external appearance of the building on which it is situated is minimized; and the camera is removed as soon as it is (b)
+(b) the wall on which the development was mounted or the land on which it is was set be reinstated to its original condition.

+E. The installation, alteration or replacement on a building of a closed circuit television camera to be used for security purposes.

+E. 1 Development is not permitted if:-

+- (a) the building on which the camera would be installed, altered or replaced is a scheduled national monument; - (b) the dimensions of a camera including its housing exceed 0.75 metres by 0.25 metres by 0.25 metres; - (c) any part of a camera would, when installed, altered or replaced, be less than 2.5 metres above ground level; - (d) any part of a camera would, when installed, altered or replaced, protrude from the surface of the building by more that 1 metre when measured from the surface of the building; - (e) any part of a camera would, when installed, altered or replaced, be in contact with the surface of the building at a point which is more from any other point of contact; - E.2 Development is permitted by Class E subject to the following conditions:- - (a) the camera is as far as practicable, sited so that its effect on the external appearance of the building on which it is situated is minimized; and - (b) the camera is removed as soon as it is no longer required for security purposes.